Battle of wine in Haro

 - You can throw wine on your neighbor from a plastic bottle, water pistol or any other recipient that isn’t glass (to not hurt any of the participants)

 - Have a good time during the battle

 - Stain any part of the clothing that is still white

 The battle usually ends when all the wine is on the ground.
 That is why you need to take to time to replenish your strength by eating snails, typical on this occasion, or some good lamb chops that are roasted on wine shoots.

 After the procession, the groups come back singing to the sound of music until they reach the town center to parade through the Plaza de la Paz and continue the festivities through the streets of Haro.

 This festival has been taking shape over the years and from June 24th when San Juan is celebrated, the town has festivities until the day of the Battle of wine of Haro on the 29th of June.
 Other parallel activities are held in the city during these days, such as a children's battle.
 Because the influence of these festivities has become much more important it has been declared a Festival of National Tourist Interest since 2011.

 If what led you to the wine festival is your love for the delicious wines of the Rioja, you must also visit some of the ancient cellars that are in the neighborhood or in the vicinity of Haro.
-Names of historical winemakers like Muga, López de Heredia, CVNE, or RODA deserve a tour to be booked in advance.
+Names of historical winemakers like Muga, López de Heredia, CVNE, or RODA deserve a tour (must be booked in advance).

-Spending a few days in Haro, besides enjoying the Battle of wine and local cuisine with tapas at La Herradura, you can stroll through the streets enjoying its historical heritage, churches like St. Thomas, the Basilica de la Vega, or the Convent of the Augustinians, along with the palaces of the Condes de Haro, or Paternina which show the economic strength that Haro had in the XVI, XVII and XVIII centuries.
+In Haro, besides enjoying the Battle of wine and local cuisine with tapas at La Herradura, you can stroll through the streets discovering its historical heritage, making it a perfect place to spend a few days.
+Churches like St. Thomas, the Basilica de la Vega, Convent of the Augustinians along with the palaces of the Condes de Haro and Paternina show the economic strength that Haro had in the XVI, XVII and XVIII centuries.